DanielFsR/analise-obrasgov-df/README.md

 ## Análises Realizadas

-Utilizando o `df_analise` (557 projetos com valores > R$ 1), foram realizadas as seguintes análises, na ordem apresentada no notebook:
+Utilizando o `df_analise` (557 projetos)  foram realizadas as seguintes análises, na ordem apresentada no notebook:

 1.  **Distribuição do Valor dos Projetos:**